cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Matrix Modification

 Sometimes it's useful to run the same task against different software versions.
-Or run different batches of tests based on an variable.
+Or run different batches of tests based on an environment variable.
 For cases like these `matrix` modification comes very handy.
 It's possible to use `matrix` keyword **only inside of a particular task** to have multiple tasks based on the original one.
 Each new task will be created from the original task by replacing the whole `matrix` YAML node with each `matrix`'s children separately.